 Dealing with and learning about racism is inherently uncomfortable and triggering.
 While I want you to pay attention to your mental health I also want to push you towards a greater understanding and amount of on-going action.

 I know that many of you on my email list and those who follow my blog aren't living in the US.
 I still urge you to educate yourself through these resources or your own research.
 Learning about racism in another country will open you to see and take action on the racism in your own life.
 We aren't taught about the patterns of oppression in schools in a way that makes us aware of how our current racial reality is shaped by our history.
-Everything is whitewashed and narrated by the oppressors.
+Almost everything is whitewashed and narrated by the oppressors.
 We all have conscious and unconscious biases we need to look at individually to be able to eradicate the racism within our society.

 A note on financial support - If you would normally donate a one time amount, see if there is a way of being part of the on-going conversation and education.
 Your contributions could be part of the continuous push forward for equality.
 You could become a member of the NAACP or join Rachel Cargle's The Great Unlearn.